Mininet-Optical/mininet-optical/docs/source/tutorial.md

 	h3 -> X X
 	*** Results: 66% dropped (2/6 received)

-During the tutorial, we showed how to program this topology so that h1 could talk to h2 or h3, but not both at the same time!
+Note it is also possible to program this "y" topology so that `h1` can talk to `h2` or `h3`, but not both at the same time!

 In the next part of this exercise, you are going to modify the network topology by adding additional transceivers and links, and then you are going to program it to enable all of the endpoints to communicate.

-For now, exit out of mininet by using exit or control-D:
+For now, exit out of mininet-optical by using `exit` or control-D:

 	mininet-optical> exit
 	*** Stopping 1 controllers